mytestbed/omf/doc/RESOURCE_PROXY.md

       pubsub_host: 'pubsub'  # The host name of pubsub system }

-    # We will use Comm directly, with default DSL implementaion :xmpp_blather
+    # We will use Comm directly, with default DSL implementaion :xmpp
-    comm = Comm.new(:xmpp_blather)
+    comm = Comm.new(:xmpp)
     host = nil

     # Then we can register event handlers to the communicator